Some pre-off horse racing trading analysis & a new discount coupon.

 I am so pleased to see we have no recorded cases of flu this year, according to Public Health England.
 Of course that 'must' be because of the immense success the lockdowns and social distancing measures have had at stopping the spread of Covid.
 Except, they haven't have they, and it has spread widely despite the magic measures.

 But somehow these fairly ineffective measures have annihilated flu to zero (not ONE recorded case!) since Covid turned up in the social consciousness!
 It's obviously completely impossible that flu symptoms are being 'mistaken' for Covid symptoms, isn't it?!
 Some say otherwise.
 Let's not even investigate, we can trust the talking heads implicitly I am sure, as they never lie to us do they?!

-But onto much more important matters….
-Betfair trading!
+But onto much more important matters.... making money from Betfair!
 In particular the horse racing markets and the pre-race ladders.

 The first thing you should notice about this picture is the minus sign next to the red clock at the top "-00:00:47".
 This means it was taken 47 seconds after the published post time.
 This is why he has exited his trade (good man!) and didn't benefit from the final part of the drift.

 First things first, that is fine!
 We can't take every tick from a market, and those who try soon learn why we can't!
 You get burned, and so you should you greedy bugger!

 In seriousness though, it is possible to take a bit more, as explained in the ebook, but only as your experience develops significantly.
 As you can see he has the live feed open to the bottom left.